codex-academy/FindYourData/steps/ajax.md

 ## Different styles

-Ajax calls can either return HTML that you can render on the client side.
+Ajax calls can return HTML that you then render on the client side.
 They can also return datasets in JSON or XML format which you can use on the client side to render data into the DOM.

 Using HTML can be easier, but using datasets is a more flexible approach.